tap349/tap349.github.io/_posts/2017-12-26-ruby-troubleshooting.md

 Gem::Ext::BuildError: ERROR: Failed to build gem native extension.
 ------------------------------------------------------------------

-the error occurred after installing new Ruby version (2.5.0):
+the error occurred after installing a new Ruby version (2.5.0):

 ```
 $ bundle